speedenator/agnoster-bash/README.md

 (Converted from ZSH theme by Kenny Root) https://gist.github.com/kruton/8345450

-Updated & fixed by Erik Selberg erik@selberg.org 1/14/17
+Updated & fixed by Hanish K H on oct-05-2017

-Tested on MacOSX, Ubuntu, Amazon Linux
+# UPDATE
-Bash v3 and v4
+Fixed the virtualenv prompt in bash

 # README